the-great-abby/ai-ide-api/PIRATES_LOG.md

 - Added `MAINTENANCE_AUTOMATION.md` and Makefile targets for easy management by the crew.
 - Left clear instructions and a checklist for future hands.

 Fair winds to the next quartermaster—keep a weather eye on the logs, and may your maintenance seas be ever calm!

+## [2025-06-14] Patch from the Neon Crew: Cursor MDC Rule Format & Linter Upgrade

+The city's codebase flickered with new light tonight.
+The cyberpunk crew, led by Patch and the neon-lit QA syndicate, dropped a major update:

+- **Cursor MDC Rule Format**: We've documented the canonical `.mdc` rule format for Cursor AI in `docs/rules/cursor_mdc_format.md`.
+All future rules must start with YAML frontmatter (`description`, `globs`, `alwaysApply`) and follow the structure detailed in the new doc.
+No more guesswork in the alleys—just clean, parseable metadata and actionable rules.
+- **Linter Overhaul**: The `misc_scripts/lint_rule.py` script now scans `.mdc` files, checks YAML frontmatter, and validates the body for proper MDC diff format.
+JSON rules are still supported for legacy ops, but the future is frontmatter.

+"In the neon haze, only the rules keep the chaos at bay.
+Document 'em, check 'em, and let the agents roll."

+— Patch, logging off from the grid

+See the new format: [docs/rules/cursor_mdc_format.md](docs/rules/cursor_mdc_format.md)